Chat with us, powered by LiveChat

 Where the world’s leading stability experts present the latest advances in stability science

-We are delighted to be co-hosting the annual Science of Stability conference again with FreeThink Technologies as it returns for its 9th year!
-The conference will be held at the Science History Institute in Philadelphia – May 19 – 21, 2025.
+We were delighted to co-hosting the annual Science of Stability conference again with FreeThink Technologies as it returned for its 9th year!
+The conference was held at the Science History Institute in Philadelphia – May 19 – 21, 2025.

 The Science of Stability (SOS) Conference exposes attendees to the latest discoveries and innovations in the science of stability across different industries that include pharmaceuticals, generics, nutraceuticals, Over-the-Counter (OTC), and consumer products.
 It is a must-attend program for anyone interested in accelerated aging, degradation chemistry, and stability.
-There will also be many opportunities for networking including a dedicated drinks reception.
+There was also be many opportunities for networking including a dedicated drinks reception and conference dinner.

 Steve Baertschi, Baertschi Consulting | Unusual degradation chemistry and mass balance problems associated with metronidazole